 Boots Beyond the Cowboy Look

 Cowboy boots are an excellent addition to almost any outfit.
 Pair them with tailored trousers or a suit for a striking mix of formal and Western styles.
-Or, for a more casual look, pair them with khakis or chino pants.
+For a more casual look, pair them with khakis or chino pants.

 Experiment with Western Accessories